Murray Law welcomes the opportunity to provide experienced counsel and representation to persons subjected to age discrimination.

-Murray Law welcomes the opportunity to provide dedicated representation to persons subjected to age discrimination.
-Steven Murray has successfully represented individuals asserting age discrimination in employment claims, in lawsuits before the United States District Court, including obtaining jury verdicts and resolutions on behalf of clients in actions before the United States District Court for the District of Colorado.
+Steven Murray has successfully represented individuals asserting age discrimination claims in lawsuits, including obtaining jury verdicts and resolutions on behalf of clients in cases before the United States District Court for the District of Colorado.

 An employer may not retaliate against any employee, former employee, or applicant by taking an adverse action because the individual engaged in lawfully protected activity under the law.

 An employer may not subject an employee to harassment or a hostile work environment because of the person’s age.Conclusion

-Murray Law welcomes the opportunity to provide provides counsel and representation counsel to any person who believes that he or she has been deprived of the right to be free from age discrimination in employment.
+Murray Law welcomes the opportunity to provide counsel and representation to any person denied the right to be free from age discrimination in employment.
 Please contact Steven Murray at 720-600-6642.